jumaHarun/MongoExamPrep/README.md

 ### Section 1: MONGODB OVERVIEW AND THE DOCUMENT MODEL (8%)

 - 1.1 Identify the set of value types MongoDB BSON supports.
-- 1.2 Given three documents that are of dierent shape, identify which can co-exist in the same collection.
+- 1.2 Given three documents that are of different shapes, identify which can co-exist in the same collection.

 ### Section 2: CRUD (51%)